cicadacreativemag/ccm_website/content/issues/issue-7/art/back-cover.md

 type: art
 ---

-{{< lightbox-img link="/images/issue7/back-cover.png" lightbox-id="backcover" img-src="/images/issue7/back-cover.png#issues" alt="A surreal portal with a lotus in the middle.
-Its pixelated reflection fades into the background.
-It is overlaid on a yellow to pink gradient." >}}
+{{< lightbox-img lightbox-id="backcover" img-src="/images/issue7/back-cover.png" alt="A map of coordinates that represent anonymous survey results from the You are Here travel diary." >}}